 OK, try this on for size.

 Can an American husband have intercourse with his wife without committing sexual abuse?
 Stupid question?
 Consider this.
 Every American woman is economically beneath every American man.
 Sure, Sally’s modern sisters are not owned.
 However, their incomes are reported to be 25% less than any man for the same work.
-If a wife decides to leaves her man’s bed and become a single woman again, she will earn 25% less than a man.
-As the only care giver for the children from their nights together, she will raise her kids with 25% less money.
+If a wife decides to leave her man’s bed and becomes a single woman again, she will earn 25% less than a man.
+As the only caregiver for the children from their nights together, she will raise her kids with 25% less money.
 She and her children will have 25% less food, clothing, medicine, education, housing — you name it.
-And in retirement it will get worse.
+And in retirement, it will get worse.
 Women understand this.
 Men generally don’t.
 That is the nature of hierarchy.
 (And colonialism.)
 The higher one is the less one understands.

 What do you think?